aimms/documentation/webui/widget-options.rst

 .. important::
     If no named views have been created yet, the widget will still load as usual.

-    For a named view, the current widget configuration is only saved when you provide it a name using the *View Name* option.
+    For a named view, the current widget configuration is only saved when you assign it a name using the *View Name* option.

     When all of the earlier-created named views are removed, the widget loads with the settings of the most recent view selected for the *Current View* option.